YaduvanshiAnkitOfficial/ProjectProposalTemplate/README.md

 # ProjectProposalTemplate
-This is a sample template in latex format for Project Proposal submission.
+This is a sample project proposal template in latex format for students doing research under my guidance.